genome-spy/genome-spy/README.md

 ![npm version](https://img.shields.io/npm/v/@genome-spy/core)

 GenomeSpy is a visualization toolkit for genomic (and other) data.
-It has a [Vega-Lite](https://vega.github.io/vega-lite/) inspired visualization grammar and high-performance, WebGL-powered graphics rendering.
+It has a [Vega-Lite](https://vega.github.io/vega-lite/) inspired visualization grammar and a high-performance, WebGL-powered graphics renderer.

 The software is still work in progress.
 Documentation and examples for the current version can be found at https://genomespy.app/